 There are many places out there that advertise selling divorce paperwork for a low fee that seems less than what it would be to hire an attorney.
 This gives people hope that they can fill out the online divorce paperwork and finish their divorce, amicably and inexpensively.
 However, what people don’t understand, is that there are specific legal requirements that have to be met for parties to get divorced.
 Because of this, hiring an attorney to handle a divorce is a lot easier than finding and completing paperwork.

 Some of these legal requirements include residency requirements, separation requirements, and/or waiting periods.
 These legal requirements vary by state, but parties usually have to also file financial statements regarding income, assets, and debt.
 Pleadings also have to be completed correctly.

 If children are involved, the parties have to come up with a parenting plan or a custody schedule that determines how custody will work for the short and the long term.
 Child support and spousal support also become an issue for parties and there are complex factors that vary from case to case.

 Even if the parties are able to complete the divorce paperwork accurately, they would have to agree on everything, including property and debt, children, spousal and child support, and attorney’s fees.
 One issue can literally hang up settlement.
 Even if the parties did agree on everything, a court appearance is usually necessary in order to complete the divorce in many jurisdictions.
 Going into a court appearance without an attorney can be intimidating.
 There are some jurisdictions where an appearance may not be necessary, but that is not always the case.

 There is also settlement paperwork that needs to be completed.
 It is critical that this is also completed with one-hundred percent accuracy.
 Otherwise, disagreements and other problems might show up down the road and would cost parties more to resolve it.
 This is more likely to happen if parties don’t have an attorney.

-Get Help From Missouri, Illinois, Kansas, or Oklahoma Divorce Lawyers
+Get Help From Missouri, Illinois, Kansas, Oklahoma, or Nebraska Divorce Lawyers